GabeIB/message-board-backend/README.md

 This application requires Docker Compose and Docker

 ## Usage
-* run locally : `docker-compose up` - may require sudo privledges.
+* run locally : `docker-compose up` - may require sudo privileges.
 Starts a docker container running Postgres, listening on port 5432, and a docker container running an HTTP web server listening on port 8080.

 * run unit tests : `docker-compose -f docker-compose.test.yml up` - This will run the tests located in server/app/app_test.go